Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/alternative_solutions.rst

 existing name an error occurs.

 The pool manager always has an active pool.
-The pool manager has the same API as a solution pool, and the envelope design pattern is used to expose the methods and data for the active pool.
+The pool manager has the same API as a solution pool, and the methods and data of the active pool are exposed to the user through the pool manager.
 The active pool defaults to the pool that was most recently added to the pool manager.